Independence Day (Pakistan): Background

 Jinnah chairing a session in Muslim League general session, where the Lahore Resolution was passed.

 Cover of a press release; "Independence Anniversary Series" by the Press Information Department of Pakistan, in 1947 in relation to the country's first independence day which was celebrated on 15 August 1947.

 The area constituting Pakistan was historically a part of the British Indian Empire throughout much of the nineteenth century.
 The East India Company began their trade in colonial India in the 17th century, and the company rule started from 1757 when they won the Battle of Plassey.
 Following the Indian Rebellion of 1857, the Government of India Act 1858 led to the British Crown assuming direct control over much of the Indian subcontinent.
 All-India Muslim League was founded by the All India Muhammadan Educational Conference at Dhaka, in 1906, in the context of the circumstances that were generated over the division of Bengal in 1905 and the party aimed at creation of a separate Muslim state.

 The period after World War I was marked by British reforms such as the Montagu-ford Reforms, but it also witnessed the enactment of the repressive Rowlatt Act and strident calls for self-rule by Indian activists.
-The widespread discontent of this period crystallized into nationwide non-violent movements of non-cooperation and civil disobedience.
+The widespread discontent of this period crystallised into nationwide non-violent movements of non-cooperation and civil disobedience.
 The idea for a separate Muslim state in the northwest regions of South Asia was introduced by Allama Iqbal in his speech as the President of the Muslim League in December 1930.
 Three years later, the name of "Pakistan" as a separate state was proposed in a declaration made by Chaudhary Rahmat Ali, in the form of an acronym.
 It was to comprise the five "northern units" of Punjab, Afghania (erstwhile North-West Frontier Province), Kashmir, Sindh, and Baluchistan.
 Like Iqbal, Bengal was left out of the proposal made by Rehmat Ali.

 In the 1940s, as the Indian independence movement intensified, an upsurge of Muslim nationalism helmed by the All-India Muslim League took place, of which Muhammad Ali Jinnah was the most prominent leader.
 Since a long time, feelings between Hindus and Muslims were intensifying.
 Being a political party to secure the interests of the Muslim diaspora in British India, the Muslim League played a decisive role during the 1940s in the Indian independence movement and developed into the driving force behind the creation of Pakistan as a Muslim state in South Asia.
 During a three-day general session of All-India Muslim League from 22–24 March 1940, a formal political statement was presented, known as the Lahore Resolution, which called on for the creation of an independent state for Muslims.
 In 1956, 23 March also became the date on which Pakistan transitioned from a dominion to a republic, and is known as Pakistan Day.